 MESSAGE FROM CRAIG

-I personally miss the contact with musicians, friends, new and old faces who play our reading sessions.
-I hope and trust that folks who have played with our orchestra are safe and staying healthy during this difficult time.
-Once the pandemic has passed, if you are interested in playing at Minnehaha Repertory Orchestra reading sessions please contact me at the email address below.
+I personally enjoy making music with instrumentalists, friends, new and old faces who play our reading sessions.
+If you are interested in playing at Minnehaha Repertory Orchestra reading sessions please contact me at the email address below.
 And please visit other pages on our website for additional information.

 All best wishes,